LRudL/pollux/README.md

 - 18 papers or blog posts from Duncan (chopped into slices for length)
 - ⁠⁠a dataset of question-answer pairs, where we had Claude-3.6 generate questions relevant to each of Duncan’s posts, and then answer those questions based on Duncan’s takes in the post

+## Repo & running

+To run the model, load the chrome-module packed extension in #chrome-extension.
+Given a user's writing, the training pipeline  generates synthetic data to train a chat model which can imitate the user's konwledfe and writing style.
+It comes with both a training pipeline for finetuning custom models, as well as a chrome extension to query the digital twin.

+This repository is organised as follows:

+- `datasets/` - Generated synthetic datasets
+- `scripts/` - Scripts for training an inferencing the model.
+- `src/` - Python code
+- `chrome-extension/` - Directory for loading the chrome extension.